Measurement of $\pi^0$ Production in $\bar{\nu}_{\mu}$ Charged-Current Interactions in the NOvA Near Detector: Event selection

 The leading prong is required to have at least six hits and EMscore $\geq$ 0.15, while the subleading prong must have at least four hits and EMscore $\geq$ 0.10.
 The minimum hit thresholds improve the CNN's ability to classify energy deposition patterns.
 A less stringent hit requirement is applied to the subleading prong, since the presence of a leading EM-like prong increases the likelihood of a second.
 The two selected EM-like prongs are combined to form a diphoton invariant mass, shown in Fig.~\ref{fig:pi0mass}.
 To suppress backgrounds (discussed below), we retain only events with reconstructed masses within $\pm$1$\sigma$ of the fitted $\pi^{0}$ peak (90 MeV/$c^2$ $\leq m_{\gamma\gamma} < 190$ MeV/$c^2$).
 Events outside this window are used to constrain backgrounds, as described in Sec.~\ref{sec:sidebands}.
+A discrepancy between data and simulation is observed in the low invariant mass region which is consistent with overestimation of the CC0${\pi^0}$ background (discussed below) which peaks in this region.

 There are two irreducible backgrounds that contain both a final-state muon and $\pi^0$.
-These are from the $\nu_\mu$ beam component, and from secondary $\pi^0$ production, where the $\pi^0$ is produced in a secondary interaction outside the target nucleus.
+The first arises from CC primary $\pi^{0}$ production induced by the $\nu_\mu$ beam component in antineutrino mode, and the second corresponds to $\nu_{\mu}/\bar{\nu}_{\mu}$ CC secondary $\pi^0$ production, where the $\pi^0$ is produced in a secondary interaction outside the target nucleus.
+These contributions are predicted using the GENIE neutrino interaction simulation, combined with the flux prediction described in Sec.~\ref{subsec:numi_beam}, and their associated uncertainties are evaluated through model and flux variations as discussed in Sec.~\ref{sec:systematics}.
 The remaining dominant backgrounds arise from CC0${\pi^0}$ and from NC interactions.
 CC0${\pi^0}$ and from NC interactions.
 Finally, ``Other'' backgrounds are predominantly events that are outside of the true phase space of the measurement but leak into our sample by misreconstruction or smearing effects, and $\nu_e/\bar{\nu}_e$ CC interactions.
 These backgrounds are determined from simulation and are negligible.

 The NC background dominates for low-momentum muon candidate tracks where, typically, a charged pion is misidentified as the muon.
 The minimum muon momentum requirement $p_\mu \geq 0.5$~GeV/c is effective at reducing this background.
 The diphoton invariant mass cut suppresses both the CC0${\pi^0}$ component, which peaks at low invariant mass, as well as the NC background which more uniformly populates the invariant mass distribution.